xuyungang/CSFeatures/README.md

     obsm: 'spatial'
 ```

-### 2. Find Differential Genes/Peaks
+### 2. Find differential features

 This section primarily utilizes the `getMarkersEI` and `get_spatial_MarkersEI` functions.

 ## `getMarkersEI` Function

-This function processes single-cell gene expression data contained in an `AnnData` object and identifies marker genes based on various statistical methods.
+This function processes gene expression or chromatin accessibility data contained in an AnnData object to identify differential features in single-cell omics data.
 The function performs the following tasks:
 - Dimensionality reduction
 - Similarity graph construction
-- Expression value adjustment
 - Calculation of gene information metrics specified in `method_list`

 ### Parameters

 - **`adata` (str)**:
-  An `AnnData` object containing the single-cell gene expression matrix.
-Its `.X` attribute should be a 2D array with rows corresponding to cells and columns to genes.
+  An `AnnData` object containing either a single-cell gene expression matrix or chromatin accessibility data.
+Its `.X` attribute should be a 2D array with rows corresponding to cells and columns to features.

 - **`n_comps` (int, optional)**:
   The number of principal components to calculate in PCA.
 The default value is 50.